 Tangerines, oranges and pomelos are frequently displayed in homes and stores.
 Tangerines are symbolic of good luck and oranges are symbolic of wealth.
 The first store we entered had a tangerine tree decorated with lai-see envelopes (also called hong-bao).
 Money is placed inside the red envelopes and given to children and young adults as gifts.

-Traditional gifts given to families are rice cakes called banh chung made from white rice, marinated strips of pork and yellow mung beans.
-I had wanted to photograph Monique making a traditional New Years food but she said that everyone buys these in stores now because they are too labor intensive to make at home.
-I read a very touching article by Ky-Phong Tran in the Orange County Register recalling memories of his grandfather making the rice cakes every New Year – the only thing he ever made – and how this tradition was his father’s way of reaching back 35 years and 8,000 miles to his childhood in the homeland.
+Traditional Tet gifts given to families are rice cakes called banh chung made from white rice, marinated strips of pork, and yellow mung beans.
+I wanted to photograph Monique making a traditional New Years’ food but she told me that everyone buys Banh Chung in stores now because they are too labor intensive to make at home.
+A touching article by Ky-Phong Tran in the Orange County Register recalls memories of his grandfather making the rice cakes every New Year – the only thing he ever made – and how this tradition was his father’s way of reaching back 35 years and 8,000 miles to his childhood in the homeland.

 From here we went to the fruit market where Monique identified the exotic fruits for me and described their taste and how they’re eaten.
 There was dragon fruit, an exotic lemon that looks like it has “fingers”, gigantic jack fruit whose seeds are boiled and taste like chestnuts, prickly durian that’s called “stinky fruit” and has a custardy filling.
-I bought a package of mangostine which are cracked open and has white fruit segments similar to an orange.
+I bought a package of mangostine.
+To eat, they are cracked open to reveal white fruit segments similar to an orange.

 Monique purchased some traditional Vietnamese desserts, made from rice and similar to what we know as tapioca or rice pudding, and bought plum blossoms for her home from a familiar vendor with a better price than the ones we priced earlier.